jonathanl0610/kidnapping-project-sep10B/FOREST/cave.md

 nice choice !!
-He doesn’t find you,you won. he takes you off the van and arrive safely back home
+He didn't find you,you won. he takes you back to you home safely and he gives you 1000 bucks

 [start over](../README.md)